IRCrypt/documentation/readme.md

 IRCrypt Protocol Definition
 ---------------------------

-The protocol definition for IRCrypt is divided into two separate parts:

-1. Protocol definition for encrypted communication over IRC
-    1. Usage of symmetric ciphers (i.e. AES or TWOFISH) for both private conversations and public channels.
-    2. Usage of asymmetric ciphers (i.e. RSA) in private conversations
-2. Protocol definition for key exchange using asymmetric ciphers (public key cryptography)
+To help IRCrypt grow a little bit faster, there exists a **lite version** and a **full version** of IRCrypt.
+So some parts of the protocol are divided into the definition of the lite version and the full version.
+The structure of the protocol is as following:

+1. **General protocol information**
+2. **Symmetric Cipher**
+3. **Asymmetric Cipher**
+	1. Lite Version
+	2. Full Version
+4. **Key Exchange**
+	1. Lite Version
+	2. Full Version

-Part 1.ii and part 2 are optional parts, so that the protocol is satisfied if only part 1.i is implemented, but there has to be a correct error treatment for incomming messages encrypted with an asymmetric cipher and/or for key exchange requests if they are not implemented.
+Obviously **General protocol information** is important for every IRCRypt implementation.
+The main part of IRCrypt is to communicate encrypted in channels with probably more than one other person.
+Because of that the part **Symmetric Cipher** has to be part both in the lite version as well as in the full version.
+In the lite version **Asymmetric Cipher** and **Key Exchange** are not implemented, but there has to be a correct error treatment for incoming messages encrypted with an asymmetric cipher and/or for key exchange requests, so this error treatment is described in 3.1 and 4.1.

 References